Coverwatch

 Talk to our team

-If you're asking why is my business insurance going up in 2026, a deeper look into your internal operations can reveal why.
+If you're asking why is my business insurance going up in 2026, start with your own operations before blaming the market.
 Product category, claims record, revenue growth, marketplace requirements, and warehouse location all feed into your renewal number.
 The broader ecommerce insurance market plays a role, but it's one input among several.

 Key Takeaways